 Diabetes and Gum Disease

-Those already diagnosed with diabetes are more likely to have gum disease than those who do not have gum disease.
+Those already diagnosed with diabetes are more likely to have gum disease than those who do not have diabetes.
 Diabetes makes it easier for people to succumb to infection, and the more out of control their diabetes is the more likely they are to contract a gum disease.
 Additional research suggests that the relationship is a two way street.
 Periodontal disease can lead to difficulties in those with diabetes to control their blood sugar levels because severe gum disease can increase blood sugar levels.

 Osteoporosis Leads to Bone Loss in the Jaw